 The Three Sources of @realDonaldTrump

-There’s a lot more information buried inside a tweet than you see on the screen when you load up someone’s tweet, which you access through the twitter API.
-One of the pieces of hidden data is what program was used to send the tweet.
+There’s a lot more information buried inside a tweet than you see on the screen.
+But anyone can access this “meta-data” through the twitter API.
+One of the pieces of hidden data is what program/platform was used to send the tweet.
 Some examples are predictable, like “Twitter for Websites,” “Twitter for iPhone,” “Twitter for Android.”
 Some are not, like “TwitLonger” or “Periscope.”

 For example, the ones from the Android phone are a lot angrier and negative.
 Robinson used a very sophisticated method of testing for 10 different moods in addition to sentiment.
 One of his conclusions is that the Android tweets used “about 40-80% more words related to disgust, sadness, fear, anger, and other ‘negative’ sentiments than the iPhone account does.”